 1. Tu Le Valley

 The first stop on my North West journey is Tu Le – a captivating valley 50 kilometers from the town of Mu Cang Chai.
 It’s characterized by immense rice paddies embraced by verdant hills and mountains.
-Unlike other places in Yen Bai, the fields here lay a much closer feeling, rather than clinging on steep slopes or deep valleys.
+Unlike other places in Yen Bai, the fields here lay a much closer feeling, rather than clinging to steep slopes or deep valleys.
 Amidst this green carpet is a large stream.
 It twists and turns like a piece of silver silk, providing irrigation to the whole area.

 Tu Le’ sticky rice has become a nationwide brand name.